Want to find out about parliament’s numerous history and oddities? Here are 32 cool and interesting facts about the Houses of Parliament.

 And Instead, they Have to Send the Black Rod to Deliver Their Message to the House of Commons

 The Gentleman Usher of the Black Rod or Lady Usher of the Black Rod – generally shortened to the Black Rod becuase both are a bit of a mouthful, is in charge of controlling access and preserving access to the House of Lords.

-One of the Black Rod’s duties is to summon the MPs for the Queen’s Speech – in this case for the prorogation of Parliament and many of parliament’s members were not impressed, refusing to be summoned.
+One of the Black Rod’s duties is to summon the MPs for the King’s Speech – in this case for the prorogation of Parliament and many of parliament’s members were not impressed, refusing to be summoned.